 Party Earth Review Once past the velvet ropes and up the elevator, chic patrons find themselves at Sky Room, one of NYC’s highest rooftop bars where the cocktails are as fine as the views.
-The expansive bi-level venue is composed of multiple... ... read full review
+The expansive bi-level venue is composed... ... read full review

 330 West 40th Street

 A, C, E: 42nd Street-Port Authority Bus Terminal / 8 Avenue; 1, 2, 3, 7, R, N, Q lines: Times Square-42nd Street / 7 Avenue-Broadway